Document Type : original article

 Abstract

 Results: The positive abdominal examination in the groups with and without fecal impaction was 33.5% and 7.9%, respectively, indicating a significant difference (p < 0.001).
 In the groups with and without fecal impaction, positive medical history related to functional constipation was revealed in 85.3% and 4.2%, respectively, indicating a significant difference (p <0.001).
-Also, in the DRE method, compared to the abdominal radiography, fecal impaction was positive in 85.9% of patients with fecal impact.
+Also, in the DRE method, compared to abdominal radiography, fecal impaction was positive in 85.9% of patients with fecal impact.
 In comparison, only 8.5% of the control group indicated a significant difference (p < 0.001).

-Conclusion: To diagnose fecal impaction in children with functional constipation, a combination of history taking, DRE, and, if necessary, abdominal radiography should be considered.
+Conclusion: A combination of history taking, DRE, and, if necessary, abdominal radiography should be considered to diagnose fecal impaction in children with functional constipation.

 Keywords